-The CGRS invites everyone
+The CGRS invites every applicant

-The location of the interview
+The location of the personal interview

-The residence of the apllicant
+The place of residence of the apllicant

-Presence at the interview
+Presence at the personal interview

-An additional interview
+An additional personal interview